cloro

 DataForSEO homepage

-Best for: Teams that need low per-call cost at scale, can tolerate queued (non-real-time) latency, and want SERP data alongside backlinks, keyword research, and on-page audits from a single vendor.
+Best for: Teams that need low per-call cost at scale, can tolerate queued latency, and want SERP data alongside backlinks and keyword research from one vendor.

-The September 2025 SERP API price cut (~80% reduction) made DataForSEO the lowest base rate in the SERP-API category.
-At 1M searches/month per apiserpent’s benchmark, DataForSEO runs roughly $600 vs SerpApi’s $7,000 — though the latency tier choice changes the math.
+The September 2025 price cut (~80% reduction) made DataForSEO the lowest base rate in the category.
+The latency tier choice then changes the effective math.

 Key features

-• 60+ endpoints covering SERP, Keywords, Backlinks, On-Page, Domain Analytics, Merchant, App Data, Business Data
+• 60+ endpoints covering SERP, Keywords, Backlinks, On-Page, Domain Analytics, Merchant, App Data, and Business Data.

-• Multi-page pagination (additional pages at 75% of base rate)
+• Multi-page pagination at 75% of base rate, on an async task-based architecture.

 Pros

-• Horizontal coverage means one vendor for SERP + backlinks + on-page + keyword research
+• Horizontal coverage means one vendor for SERP, backlinks, on-page, and keyword research.

 Cons